flatlogic/react-dashboard/README.md

 - Like our page on [Facebook](https://www.facebook.com/flatlogic/) :thumbsup:

 ## Premium themes
 Looking for premium themes and templates?
-Check out our products at [flatlogic.com](https://flatlogic.com/products).
+Check out more [admin dashboard templates at flatlogic.com](https://flatlogic.com/admin-dashboards).

 ## License